bryanotoole/Microsoft-Sentinel-SIEM/README.md

 ### Skills Learned

-- Proficincy in incident response and investigation
+- Proficiency in incident response and investigation
 - Threat identification and assessment using diverse tools and techniques
 - Proficiency in developing and implementing effective remediation measures
 - Developing and deploying automation solutions in a SIEM environment

 ### Tools Used